tahakiller99/IMDb-Bot-for-Telegram/README.md

 In the code repository, you will find the following important files:

+1. **main.py:** The main script that initializes the MovieBot Telegram bot and manages the bot's entry point.

+2. **Database.py:** Handles interactions with the database, storing and retrieving relevant information.It works with .pickle format files.

+3. **Functions.py:** Contains various functions and utility methods used across different modules.

+4. **Keyboards.py:** Defines custom keyboards and interactive elements used in the Telegram bot.

+5. **Show.py:** Implements the logic for displaying movie details and information.

+6. **Strings.py:** Stores string constants and messages used throughout the bot.

+7. **User.py:** Defines the `User` object, managing user-related functionalities and data storage.

-- **Top250.json:** This file is utilized for creating the `/top250` command section.
+8. **Top250.json:** This file is utilized for creating the `/top250` command section.
 It contains information about the IMDb Top 250 movies, including their titles, years, and IMDb IDs.
 The bot reads this file to provide users with a curated list of top-rated movies.

 Feel free to explore these files if you are interested in the internal workings of the Bot application.